 WordPress's design experience has historically been poor.
 The Block Editor (Gutenberg) introduced in WordPress 5.0 and the Full Site Editing features added in subsequent versions have improved things meaningfully, but most professional WordPress sites still use third-party page builders like Elementor, Bricks Builder, or Divi.
 These add-ons produce the visual design experience that WordPress's core lacks, but they add complexity, potential performance issues, and compatibility risks.

+The maintenance burden is real.
 A WordPress site requires hosting, configuration, updates, security monitoring, and regular maintenance.
 It is not managed infrastructure: you are responsible for keeping the platform, plugins, and theme updated, and for responding to security vulnerabilities.
-Managed WordPress hosts like Kinsta and WP Engine reduce this burden significantly but add cost.
+Managed WordPress hosts like Kinsta and WP Engine reduce this burden significantly but add cost — Kinsta's lowest plan starts at $35/month and WP Engine starts at $20/month.

 Webflow: The Designer's CMS